24Skater/CR3_JPG_Sorter/PROJECT_STRUCTURE.md

-# Project Structure
+# ImageSorter - Project Structure

 ## Overview

-ImageSorter is a Python-based image sorting application with a modern GUI and Windows installer.
+**ImageSorter** is a professional Python-based image sorting application with a modern GUI, undo functionality, and Windows installer.
+It organizes camera files (RAW and JPEG formats) into folders by file type.

 ---